 What Safety Precautions Do I Need To Take?

 - Research the safety data on each essential oil prior to use.

 - Sun Exposure: Do not use photosensitizing essential oils prior to going into the sun or tanning booth.

-- Eyes: Keep all essential oils away from the eyes and surrounding area.
+- Eyes: Keep all essential oils away from the eyes and the surrounding area.

 - Plastics: Do not mix or store essential oils in plastic containers.
 Use glass containers wherever possible.